bachelor-2014/report/v2/human_interaction.md

 platform.

-When considering the goals it is certainly advantageous to consider the end-user of the system.
-The users of the EvoBot will be scientists occupied with advanced chemical and/or biological experiments.
+When considering the goals it is certainly advantageous to consider the end user of the system.
+The users of EvoBot will be scientists occupied with advanced chemical and/or biological experiments.
-Acknowledging the highly specialized expertise these people possess coupled with the ever present fact that humans rarely are experts in many things at once, one important property of the EvoBot is that it **must run without special technical setup**.
+Acknowledging the highly specialized expertise these people possess coupled with the ever present fact that humans rarely are experts in many things at once, one important property of EvoBot is that it **must run without special technical setup**.
 This means that the barrier to start using EvoBot must be inconspicuously small.
 This does not mean that there must be no setup process, but the steps, if